 As a sign of our commitment to best practices in tax matters, collaboration with the tax authorities and transparency, the Group has voluntarily submitted (for the second consecutive year, a tax transparency report to the Spanish tax authorities; it plans to submit it on a recurring basis every year.
-The purpose of this report is to provide information on certain aspects of the companies' economic activities, ranging from an explanation of the Group's tax strategy approved by the management bodies, its tax contribution, the transfer pricing policies applied by the Group, the degree of consistency with the OECD BEPS principles, an explanation of the Company participates, among other matters.
+The purpose of this report is to provide information on certain aspects of the companies' economic activities, ranging from an explanation of the Group's tax strategy approved by the management bodies, its tax contribution, the transfer pricing policies applied by the Group, the degree of consistency with the OECD BEPS principles, an explanation of the most substantial corporate transactions, and the cooperative programs in which the Company participates, among other matters.